 It seems fitting that a night so precious as the Night of Decree is hidden within the last ten days of Ramadan.
 It gives us all an incentive to truly focus our efforts in the time that remains, so as not to miss out.
 Yet one of the biggest reasons to do more in the last 10 days is because the Prophet Muhammad (ﷺ) used to do so.
 As Muslims, we strive to emulate our beloved Prophet (ﷺ) in every aspect of our lives, in order to draw nearer to him and to Allah (swt).
 Now it is widely known that the Prophet Muhammad (ﷺ) performed i’tikaf (seclusion in the masjid) on the last 10 nights of Ramadan, and this is why this beautiful practice is recommended for Muslims.
 Of course, i’tikaf at your local mosque will not be possible now, as we all tackle the COVID-19 pandemic through social distancing.
-But we do have the opportunity for a different kind of i’tikaf, one where we observe isolation in our own homes, without even the need to take time off from work.
+But we can still make i’tikaf in our homes.
 May Allah (swt) enable us to make the best of this time that He has given us.

 A’isha (RA) was reported to have said, ‘Allah’s Apostle (ﷺ) used to practice Itikaf in the last ten nights of Ramadan and used to say, “Look for the Night of Qadr in the last ten nights of the month of Ramadan.”
 [Bukhari]

 Reason 7: To welcome Allah’s decree and blessings in the best state